epam/NGB/docs/md/user-guide/target-identification.md

 Table itself is colorized as a heatmap - according to the score value in each cell.

+Targets table supports:

-By default, table is sorted by the _Overall score_ column.
-Table supports sorting by any column.
-Click the column header to sort by this column.
+- **_sorting_** - by default, table is sorted by the _Overall score_ column.
+To sort by any other column, click the column header to sort by it.
 To invert the sorting order, click the header again.

-Table supports filtering by columns _Target_, _Target name_ and _Homologues_.
-To filter displayed targets - specify the desired value(s) to the filter field(s) under headers row.
+- **_filtering_** - to filter displayed list, specify the desired value(s) to the filter field(s) under headers row.
+- **_column transfer_** - you may easily set the own order of table columns - just click any column header and holding the left mouse button drag and drop the column header to the desired place.

 To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.